NurkaAmre/NurkaAmre/README.md

 - 🔭 I’m currently working on Utest.
 - 🌱 I’m currently student at Microverse learning HTML, CSS & JS.
 - 👯 I’m looking to collaborate on application helps people to Learn Quran.
-- 🤔 I’m looking idea its interesting how people thinks.
+- 🤔 I’m looking good company with less work, good salary.
 - 💬 Ask me about anything that is not making me uncomfortable.
-- 📫 How to reach me: nurkerey30@gmail.com
-- 😄 Pronouns: 50-50%
+- 😄 Pronouns: 50-50%.
-- ⚡ Fun fact: I was Dancer
+- ⚡ Fun fact: I was Dancer.

 ### Hard Skills & Tools